KevinGoncalo/win11-entra-intune-registration/README.md

 ## Notes

-- PowerShell was used to create the Entra ID user, demonstrating automation skills.
+- PowerShell was used to create the Entra ID user, demonstrating programmatic cloud user provisioning.

-- Out of Scope: Windows Autopilot, Hybrid AD Join, SCCM/ConfigMgr.
+- Scope intentionally excludes Windows Autopilot, Hybrid Entra ID Join, and SCCM/ConfigMgr.

-- This project focuses on **post-install device registration**, which allows cloud integration and Intune management without a full device join.
+- This project focuses specifically on post-install device registration to demonstrate cloud identity integration and Intune management without full device join or reimaging.
-- **Note:** Full enrollment (join) provides stronger management and compliance enforcement; registration is used here to demonstrate post-install cloud integration and device identity awareness.